What Is The Absolute Value Of -5

 Absolute Value in Real Analysis

 In real analysis, absolute value is used extensively in the study of sequences, series, and limits.
 The convergence of a sequence or series is often defined in terms of absolute value.
-For example, a sequence {xₙ} converges to a limit L if for every ε > 0, there exists an integer N such that:
+To give you an idea, a sequence {xₙ} converges to a limit L if for every ε > 0, there exists an integer N such that:

 |xₙ - L| < ε for all n > N